 I begin this piece by demonstrating the white supremacist ideologies embedded in GOT, and in the next section examine how the GOT fandom on AO3 reinscribes them.
 The crux of this piece shows how several fans challenge this white supremacy through their composing practices, critical uptakes, and critical disruptakes.
 Critical fans and critical uptakes are necessary to intervene when fandoms and popular culture texts uphold white supremacy in order to celebrate “loving blackness” (hooks, 1992) as an act of resistance, survival, and resilience.
 I also examine antifandoms, or fan communities that revolve around critiquing or disliking a media text; often antifandoms are simultaneously critiquing a show’s reification of white supremacy or other harmful ideologies, while also enjoying other aspects of the show.
 I look at one instance of a critical disruptake as an antifandom practices, in which a Black fan author disrupts the seemingly normal fanfiction genre approach in order to critique both GOT and the fandom.

 White supremacist ideologies are replicated in the majority of the GOT fandom, especially on AO3.
-Fandoms are entangled in the same systems of power as popular culture.
+Fandoms are entangled in the same systems of power as popular culture; cultural hegemony permeates across media, from mainstream to fan-made media.
 Only four percent of the 29,897 GOT fanfics published on AO3 incorporate characters of color.
 This data is based on the GOT AO3 data collected for this dissertation from the first GOT fanfic published up until October 2019.
 Figure 3 shows a pie chart of all the fanfics with character tags, as not every fanfic author uses character tags.
 I separated the fanfics with character tags by whether a character of color was incorporated or not.
 To do this, I created a list of all the characters in GOT played by actors of color who are not fantastical creatures.
 If a fanfic character tag incorporated one of these characters, it was labeled as “Fics with Character of Color Tagged.”
 This low percentage demonstrates how fans commit to main, well-developed characters, which the GOT writers never granted Misasndei.
 GOT writers fail to provide characters of color the same spotlight and invest space to their development.
 The lack of development and screentime may contribute to lesser fan investment.

 The erasure of characters of color in the GOT fandom reinscribes white supremacist systems, whether they intend to or not.
-This erasure is also a form of canon complicit uptakes in which fans take up canonical details and ideologies from the show as they write their fanfiction.
-In this way, canon complicit uptakes mirror canonical events and generic conventions from the original texts they love.
-The term “canon complicit” is a well-used Additional Tag on AO3 that fan authors use to signal to their audience that they are following the canon and thus appreciate the canon.
-Canon compliant uptakes do not inherently have particular ideologies, such as white supremacy, embedded within them.
+This erasure is also a form of canon compliant uptakes in which fans take up canonical details and ideologies from the show as they write their fanfiction (Messina, 2019).
+Canon complaint uptakes, based on the AO3 additional tag “canon compliant” are when fans follow what is canon in their transformative fanwork.
+In this way, canon compliant uptakes mirror canonical events and generic conventions from the original texts they love.
+The term “canon compliant” is a well-used Additional Tag on AO3 that fan authors use to signal to their audience that they are following the canon and thus appreciate the canon. canon compliant uptakes do not inherently have particular ideologies, such as white supremacy, embedded within them.

 I first want to briefly define uptakes and why uptake is an important framework.
 Uptakes as defined in rhetorical genre studies are the anticipated generic responses to specific genres; these uptakes are deemed appropriate responses in particular contexts that have been deemed appropriate based on place, time, frame, and function.
 There are often particular anticipated conventions within these responses, conventions determined by context, community, and ideologies (Freadman, 1994 & 2002).
 Writing fanfiction is a form of uptake enactment, or the action of taking up and responding to one genre with another (Dryer, 2016).
 Uptake can also demonstrate the roles of power, privilege, and ideology within generic boundaries and conventions (Bawarshi, 2000 & 2016) — why are particular uptakes anticipated in particular contexts?
 How do these uptakes resist or replicate particular ideologies?